 Also, if applied to patios, paths or driveways, it would pose a threat to children, pets and wildlife after every spell of rain.

 You cannot buy chemicals that reactivate once they have dried.
-They have been banned in the EU.
+They have been banned in the EU and the UK.

 Any company or person making claims to the contrary is either misinformed about these chemicals or is lying to you.

 Even with the most rigorous cleaning, moss spores will remain on the roof, most likely:

 - on the tiles themselves